 The intermediate cluster structure are extremely important when some of them can be stably observed as the end products such as the simulation of fullerene formations [46, 47] and endohedral metallofullerene formations [112].
 The formation mechanism of SWNTs is theoretically interesting and also extremely important for the development of large scale and controlled generation techniques.
-The molecular dynamics simulation [113] of laser-oven or arc-discharge processes is very much similar to the simulation of endohedral metallofullerene formation, because the because they are expected to supply large amount of SWNTs at a lower cost.
-In HiPco process [91], a Fe metal cluster is formed by the decomposition of $Fe(CO)5$ precursor molecule in the hot chamber.
+The molecular dynamics simulation [113] of laser-oven or arc-discharge processes is very much similar to the simulation of endohedral metallofullerene formation, because the actual experimental condition is almost the same except for the small amount of metal doped in the graphite material.
+Recently, SWNTs formation mechanism for CVD techniques [91, 92, 114] is getting more attention because they are expected to supply large amount of SWNTs at a lower cost.
+In HiPco process [91], a Fe metal cluster is formed by the decomposition of Fe(CO)5 precursor molecule in the hot chamber.
 Then, high pressure CO makes the disproportional reaction on the metal cluster as